Berthold Carl Seemann: Life and work

 In 1859 he travelled to Fiji.
 Based on his travels he wrote Viti: An Account of a Government Mission to the Vitian or Fijian Islands in the Years 1860-1, and a botanical catalogue of the flora of the islands, entitled Flora Vitiensis: a description of the plants of the Viti or Fiji Islands with an account of their history and properties.
 This was published in 10 parts between 1865 and 1873.
 In this work, Seeman named and described 204 of the 297 currently identified plant species.
 It was the foundation for Flora Vitiensis Nova, published by Albert C. Smith from 1979 to 1991.
-In the 1860s he visited South America, travelling in Venezuela in 1864 and Nicaragua from 1866 to 1867.
-He later managed a sugar estate in Panama and the Javali gold mine in Nicaragua, where he finally succumbed to malaria.
+In the 1860s he visited South America, travelling in Venezuela in 1864 on behalf of a Dutch firm and Nicaragua from 1866 to 1867.
+He managed a sugar estate in Panama and then the Javali gold mine in Nicaragua, where he finally succumbed to malaria.

 He started and edited the journal Bonplandia from 1853–1862 and the Journal of Botany, British and Foreign from 1863–1871.

-"Revision of the natural order Hederaceae" was a series of articles written by Seemann on what is now called the family Araliaceae.
+His botanist brother Wilhelm Seemann co-edited Bonplandia.

+Seemann became a specialist on the family now called Araliaceae with his series on the "Revision of the natural order Hederaceae".
 They appeared in the Journal of Botany, British and Foreign from 1864 to 1868.
 In 1868, Seemann published a book by the same title.
 It contained some original material, as well as reprints of the articles.
 It was the definitive work on Araliaceae until Hermann Harms published his monograph on the family in Die Natürlichen Pflanzenfamilien in 1898.

+Specimens collected by Seemann are cared for at multiple institutions worldwide, including the Natural History Museum, London and the National Herbarium of Victoria, Royal Botanic Gardens Victoria.

 The plant genus Seemannia Regel.
 (Gesneriaceae), Seemannantha Alef. and Seemannaralia R. Viguier (Araliaceae) were named in his honour.
+In addition to botany he composed music and wrote three German plays.
+He was a Fellow of the Linnean Society and of the Royal Geographical Society.